rish-av/rish-av/README.md

 ### Hi there 👋
-A few details in pointers --
+A few details in pointers:

 - 🔭 Working robust representations for RL.
 Deeply interested in large scale machine learning systems.
 - 👯 I am always open to interesing opportunities, esepcially if you are from an early stage startup.